Vision: To take the hope of Christ to every student

 First Priority is a registered non-profit that is locally governed by independent board members who are not paid for serving.
 The Executive Board oversees organizational operations and financial oversight.
 The staff follows a strategic plan and adheres to organizational rules and practices, as determined by the local Executive Board and the national organization (FPoA).
 FPTB is supported by private donations and 100% of donations are used to impact local students.

-Our role is to support students and their efforts to share Christ at school.
+Our role is to support students and their efforts to share Christ with their friends at school.
 This happens by equipping, empowering and engaging students to run their campus groups/clubs.
 First Priority groups/clubs welcome all students to participate in meetings and activities regardless of backgrounds or belief systems.
-First Priority groups/clubs are not designed to replace church/youth group.
+While First Priority students read and study the Bible, the meetings are not designed to replace church/youth group.

 We also provide support and advocacy for students who are at-risk or in crisis.
 Our Executive Director has a background in working with at-risk students and families, and often facilitates a class on boundary setting and life skills to local students.
 Our staff is certified in Mental Health First Aid- the training and certification through National Council of Mental Wellbeing.